 2) Find a Veterans Business Outreach Center – The SBA’s Office of Veterans Business Development oversees multiple Veterans Business Outreach Centers across the country.
 In addition to helping veterans build a business plan and start a business, these centers can help veterans land government contracts, get access to mentoring services, and find training.

 4) Familiarize Yourself with Small Business Incentives for Government Contracting – The law mandates that government agencies establish contracting goals that require them to reach out and consider small businesses and service-disabled veteran-owned businesses for procurement opportunities.
 Currently, 23 percent of contracts must be awarded to small businesses and three percent to service-disabled veteran-owned small businesses.
-These opportunities will help open doors, but you must still be able to sell your business on performance, price and ability.
-Contact your Veterans Business Outreach Center to learn more about these and other incentive opportunities.
+These opportunities will help open doors, but you must still be able to sell your business on performance, price, and ability.

 6) Understand the Rules – Understanding the government’s procurement rules is critical to your success as a government contractor.
 The FAR, or Federal Acquisitions Regulations, is the roadmap for doing business with the government.
 Check out these resources on SBA.gov to help you become familiar with the regulations that apply to most federal contractors.